WelkerAcero/WelkerAcero/README.md

         System Engineer graduated from
         Unidades Tecnologicas de Santander, Colombia.
         I've acquired 3 years of experience in software development.
-I have builded web application from scratch for differents scopes.
+I have builded web applications from scratch for different scopes.
 As a Software engineer specialized in web applications I have worked in collaborative development teams.
 I stand out for being responsible, creative and proactive,